 In the original trilogy of Episodes IV-VI, especially if you have seen the prequels, you watch realizing how Luke staying true to the Light Side is no certain thing.
 Like his father before him, Luke gets his hand cut off in a lightsaber duel (fighting his father, Anakin, now Darth Vader) and also gets a mechanical replacement hand, foreshadowing a potential following in his father’s footsteps.
 At the end of Episode VI: Return of the Jedi, we are meant to feel nervous that Luke will give into his hate, kill his father, lose his humanity, and become a robotic servant of the Emperor just like his father has, and we are meant to feel relief when both he does not and his father redeems himself out of love for his son.

-We meet Anakin as a cute little boy who wants to help people, and he grows into monstrous, machine like mass-killer.
-We are meant to be reminded that even the worst of us are not born that and that the process of becoming evil is in part a process of trading away one’s humanity in favor a becoming more of a machine.
+We meet Anakin as a cute little boy who wants to help people, and he grows into a monstrous, machine-like mass-killer.
+We are meant to be reminded that even the worst of us are not born that way and that the process of becoming evil is in part a process of trading away one’s humanity in favor a becoming more of a machine.

 5.)
 Even the noblest may fall into darkness, but the most villainous may also come back to the light

-CW SPOILERS END While characters like Obi-Wan and Yoda stay true to good, we expect characters like Grievous and Palpatine to stay evil, and they do not disappoint.
+While characters like Obi-Wan and Yoda stay true to the good, we expect characters like Grievous and Palpatine to stay evil, and they do not disappoint.

 If you think your site or another would be a good place for this content please do not hesitate to reach out to me!
 Please feel free to share and repost on LinkedIn, Facebook, and Twitter (you can follow me there at@bfry1981)